brokenax3/brokenax3/README.md

-Hi!
-My name is Mark.
-I am a Bachelor's of Computer Engineering student from the University of Wollongong.
+Computer Engineering student from the University of Wollongong.

 - I am proficient in Hardware and Software Development.
 - I have a wide understanding of topics related to technology such as :
     - Networking and Wireless Technologies
         - Wi-Fi and Bluetooth
     - Automation
-        - Arduino and Raspberry Pi
     - Programming and Scripting
         - Python, C++, Matlab, Java, Lua, Bash, Assembly, VHDL and HTML
     - Mark-up
         - Markdown and LaTeX
     - Linux
 - I am currently interested in :
-    - Android Development
-    - Computer Vision
-    - Deep Learning
-    - Open Source
+    - Automation
-    - Linux Kernel
+    - Networking
 - I am currently learning :
+    - Python
-    - C++
+    - Javascript
-    - OpenCV
+    - Lua
-    - Android Custom ROM Development